Injuries cannot stop following Bangladesh fast bowler Taskin Ahmed.

 Called back into the squad for the upcoming series against West Indies, Taskin finds himself on the injury table again.

-This time it's an injury to the left hand of the right-arm fast bowler, which he sustained during training on Monday.
+This time it's an injury to the left hand of the right-arm fast bowler, which he sustained during training.

-Bangladesh Cricket Board (BCB) Chief Physician Dr Debashis Chowdhury has informed The Business Standard (TBS) that Taskin's injury will need to be observed for the next few days before a decision on his return date can be assumed.
+Bangladesh Cricket Board (BCB) Chief Physician Dr Debashis Chowdhury has informed The Business Standard (TBS) that Taskin might require stitches on the injured hand but nothing was decided yet.

 The injury now puts a massive doubt over Taskin's availability for the upcoming series against the visiting Windies.

 Taskin had showed an improved fitness and bowled with pace and fire in the recently concluded BCB President's Cup and was likely to be part of the first XI for the three-match ODI series which starts from January 20.